Boy Scout Troop 47, led by Joe McKenzie, recently received recognition for their efforts during the Memorial Day at the Fortuna Cemetery District.

 The very next day the scouts are back out in the cemetery district to collect the flags.
 As the scouts are collecting the flags they placed they also get a chance to see the freshly placed flowers and other items left by visitors over the previous day of reflection.

-”We live in a great small town that is very community-oriented,” McKenzie said.
+"We live in a great small town that is very community-oriented," McKenzie said.
+"We still have a little bit of Mayberry left.
+That is something that is hard to find in other places."

 The Fortuna Cemetery District presented the Scout troops with certificates of appreciation and recognition for their efforts on Memorial Day.
 Recently at a flag disposal ceremony, Bill Hummel of the VFW presented Troop #47 with their certificate and a $250 check to provide a scholarship to a Boy Scout for their big six-day camp out.